aduud21/heckerbot/README.md

 Check the output (via console), then copy what it encrypted,
-Head back to secrets and replace your token with the encrypted one,
+Head back to in config/TOKENORAPIKEYS.env and replace your token with the encrypted one,

 Not done yet, for some slashcommands, go in guildEvents folder then guildCreate file and modify clientUSERID (line 2) to your bot's userID/APPLICATION ID.